canidlogic/psdata/README.md

     -len [count]

 Set the maximum line length on output.  `[count]` is the maximum number of characters per line, excluding the line break.
 If this option is not specified, a default value of 72 is used.
-This limit does _not_ apply to a header line included with the `-head` option.

 The valid range of `[count]` values is [16, 255].
 Lines are not allowed to be longer than 255 characters (excluding line break) according to the Document Structuring Conventions.